Bond Questions

 Do we get state funding for the building project?

 Our partnership with OFCC (Ohio Facilities Construction Commission) allowed us to work hand in hand with OFCC officials in the development of the Master Facilities Plan during the study conducted by our Community Advisory Team.
 The team started meeting in February of 2024 and made their proposal to the Board of Education in September of 2024.
 Currently in 2025, West Clermont is in position for funding now due to the budget that OFCC is projecting for 2025.
-Since other districts ahead of West Clermont deferred in 2025, WCSD can capitalize and move forwrd with a ballot issue in 2025.
+Since other districts ahead of West Clermont deferred in 2025, WCSD can capitalize and move forward with a ballot issue in 2025.
 (Updated 1/22/25)

 Why are these facilities changes needed?